 The man-made and ecological dangers to the St. Lawrence River whales

 The river journey includes a search for great whales: the humpback, the North Atlantic right, the fin, and the greatest whale of all, the blue whale.
-While the ship is under sail, hardy passengers gather on the top deck, where it seems always to be windy and cold, to search the waves for the blow of the sea’s most graceful giants.
+While the ship is under sail, hardy passengers gather on the top deck to watch the river.
+It seems always to be windy and cold, but worth it to see the blow of the sea’s most graceful giants.

 These can be attributed to various environmental pollutants, Fisheries and Oceans Minister Dominic LeBlanc told reporters.

 Due to the death of 10 North Atlantic right whales in the Gulf of St. Lawrence this season, the Canadian government set mandatory slowdown laws for vessels of more than 20 meters traversing the seaway.

 St. Lawrence Fisheries officials report only about 500 North Atlantic right whales remain worldwide.
 Their deaths in the St. Lawrence are often due to ship strikes and fishing gear entanglements.

 As the ship moves along the river there are numerous hikes, some as long as six miles.
 However, most a more manageable two to three miles.
 Weather is unpredictable.
 Ranging from brilliant sunshine to a cold steady rain, making the “all you can eat if you ask” four-course dinners all the more welcome.

 However before dinner is the daily social hour.
 During this time travelers hear excited descriptions of the various wonders of the day, each experience as different as the travelers who had them.

 Oh the things you can see : A river cruise on the St. Lawrence River